-Stanford students, postdocs, faculty, and staff interested in energy are invited to our 12th annual summer series.
-Learn about cutting-edge science and clean-energy breakthroughs from 17 students doing the research.
-A tutor from the School of Engineering's Technical Communication Program will also provide live feedback to each of the speakers on how to improve their presentations.
-Share your comments on the speakers, too, and you could win a $20 Coupa Cafe raffle prize!
+Stanford students, postdocs, faculty, and staff were invited to our 12th annual summer series to learn about cutting-edge science and clean-energy breakthroughs from 17 students doing the research.
+A tutor from the School of Engineering's Technical Communication Program provided live feedback to each of the speakers on how to improve their presentations.

 Title: Characterization of energy consumption in a portfolio of commercial buildings

 Abstract: Buildings represent one-third of global emissions and energy consumption, but building lifetimes are long and stock turnover slow.
 Identifying operational energy efficiency and flexibility opportunities in existing buildings is crucial but remains a challenge for urban planners.
 This work aims to propose simple, interpretable, data-driven solutions to help stakeholders ask 'the right questions' to extract actionable insights from available data.
 We validate the proposed framework on the Stanford campus buildings.
 Using measurements from 2019, we were able to characterize the cooling consumption in at least 65% of buildings with mean absolute percentage error of 20%.
 We identify underperforming buildings that need to undergo energy retrofits for making them more resilient to weather variations.
 Our findings also exhibit potential implications for demand response, fault diagnosis, and building portfolio management.